ODIN-fire/odin-rs/odin_book/src/odin_actor/actor_communication.md

 `ActorHandle<M>` is a `struct` that is `Clone` + `Send`, hence it can be sent in messages and stored in fields.
 Cloning `ActorHandle` is inexpensive.

+Normally `ActorHandles` are created by calling our `spawn_actor!(..)` macro.
+Sometimes we need to create an `ActorHandle` **before** we can spawn the actor, e.g. if there are cyclic dependencies between actors.
+For this purpose `odin_actor` provides a `PreActorHandle` struct that can only be used for two purposes: (a) to subsequently spawn an actor (using the `spawn_pre_actor!(..)` macro) and (b) to explicitly create a compatible `ActorHandle` from it that can be stored/used by other actors.
+Note that `PreActorHandle` does not compromise type safety or actor encapsulation.

 ### (2) `MsgReceiver<T>` and `MsgReceiverList<T>` {.bottom-sep}